Third-Party Administrator (TPA)

-Sometimes, ERISA 3(38) Fiduciary duties are solely performed by the Plan Sponsor (owner/employer) in hopes of keeping plan costs to a minimum.
-However, it is highly recommended that ERISA 3(38) Fiduciary duties are performed by a registered investment advisor.
-What the Plan Sponsor may not realize by selecting and maintaining an investment menu for a retirement plan without conducting proper due diligence is that the Plan Sponsor may be held personally responsible for the mismanagement of the plan.
+Sometimes, ERISA Fiduciary duties are solely performed by the Plan Sponsor (owner/employer) in hopes of keeping plan costs to a minimum.
+However, it is highly recommended that ERISA Fiduciary duties are performed by a registered investment advisor.
+What the Plan Sponsor may not realize by choosing to select and maintain an investment lineup for a retirement plan on his own without conducting proper due diligence is that the Plan Sponsor may be held personally responsible for the mismanagement of the investments in the plan.

-One important item to keep in mind is that Plan Sponsor (owner or employer) is ultimately responsible for all aspects of the plan.
+One important thing to keep in mind is that Plan Sponsor is ultimately responsible for all aspects of the plan.
 Even if the Plan Sponsor hires an ERISA Fiduciary to select, manage, or monitor investments, it is the Plan Sponsor’s fiduciary responsibility to select an investment advisor/manager that acts in the best interest of the plan and its participants.

 Third-Party Administrator (TPA)

-Each plan is required to have a TPA.
-TPA performs a variety of discrimination and compliance tests and prepares filings, forms such as Form 5500 to regulatory agencies, the IRS, and the DOL.
+Most retirement plans are required to have a TPA.
+TPAs perform a variety of discrimination and compliance tests and prepare filings, such as Form 5500 to stay compliant with regulatory agencies, the IRS, and the DOL.
 They generally assist with:

 - Plan designing services

 - Calculating employer matching contributions